mariaciceri/first_project/README.md

     <li>Get Help navigation tag is clicked, the content that was hidden shows up, as a popup window, darkening the whole page behind.</li>
     <li>The user has to provide full name, email and fill up the text area to be able to submit the form.</li>
     <li>A feedback message then is triggered, letting the user know that the message was received.</li>
-    <li>A closing buttom is placing in the top-right corner of both popups.</li>
+    <li>A closing buttom is placed in the top-right corner of both popups.</li>
 </ul>

 ![Get help pop up window with full name, email, and text area boxes](assets/images/popup1.png)